-Our staff take part in the annual Australian Public Service (APS) employee census, which collects confidential attitude and opinion information from APS employees on issues including their health and wellbeing, attendance, performance management, leadership, and general impressions of the APS.
+Our staff take part in the annual Australian Public Service (APS) employee census, which asks APS employees about their attitudes and opinions on a range of work-related issues, including health and wellbeing, attendance, performance management, leadership, and general impressions of the APS.

-Each year, the APS employee census is administered in the five-week period beginning the second week of May to enable long-term trends and comparability of data.
+The APS employee census is conducted in May each year to enable long-term trends and comparability of data.

-In 2019, we achieved a high response rate to the census with 95 out of 106 of our staff participating – a 90% response rate.
+In 2020, we achieved an 88% response rate to the census, with 82 out of 93 of our staff participating.